ShawnBeasleyOTRS/doc-itsm/content/itsm-configuration-management/agent/customers/customer-information-center.rst

 Customer Information Center
 ===========================

-After installation of the package a new widget named *Assign CIs* will be available in the *Customer Information Center*.
+After installation of the package a new widget named *Assigned CIs* will be available in the *Customer Information Center*.

 .. figure:: images/customers-customer-information-center.png
-   :alt: Assign CIs Widget
+   :alt: Assigned CIs Widget

-   Assign CIs Widget
+   Assigned CIs Widget

 This widget displays the configuration items that are assigned to the customer.